-The Proposed Action would gather and remove 100% of the existing wild burros.
-If a 90% wild horse gather efficiency is achieved in the initial gather, approximately 300-400 wild horses would be released back into NWHR (or a number sufficient to result in a population at low AML) and BLM will return periodically over the next ten years to gather excess wild horses and all burros to maintain AML and administer or booster population control measures to other gathered horses.
+The Proposed Action would gather approximately 90% of the existing wild horses and gather and remove 100% of the existing wild burros (approximately 720 wild horses with the 2020 foal crop and 100 wild burros with the 2020 foal crop) in the initial gather.
+Approximately 300-400 wild horses would be released back into NWHR and BLM will return periodically over the next ten years to gather excess wild horses and all burros to maintain AML and administer or booster population control measures to other gathered horses.
 After the initial gather, the target removal number would be adjusted accordingly based off population inventories for the NWHR and the resulting projection of excess animals over AML.
 All mares released back to the range would be treated with fertility control vaccine and/or IUDs.
-Some gelded horses may also be returned to the range and managed as a small non-breeding population of geldings.
+Some gelded horses that would otherwise be excess animals permanently removed from the range and sent to holding facilities for adoption/sales or long-term holding, may be returned to the range and managed as a nonbreeding population of geldings.
 Animals selected for release would be done with the objective of adjusting the sex ratio in favor of males by 60% and 40% mares.

-Under the Proposed Action a sufficient number of wild horses and burros would be gathered primarily from where they are heavily concentrated within the project area and from areas with limited water availability to reduce resource impacts in the most impacted areas.
-All wild horses and burros residing outside the NWHR boundary would also be gathered and removed.
+Under the Proposed Action a sufficient number of wild horses and burros would be gathered primarily from heavily concentrated areas within the project area and areas with limited water availability to reduce resource impacts in the most impacted areas and all wild horses and burros residing outside the NWHR boundary would be gathered and removed.

 Selective removal procedures would prioritize removal of younger excess wild horse after achieving AML within the Range and allow older less adoptable wild horses to be released back to the HMA.
-Animals would be removed using the following removal criteria:: (1) First Priority: Age Class - Four Years and Younger; (2) Second Priority: Age Class - Five to Ten Years Old; (3) Third Priority: Age Class Eleven to Nineteen Years; (4) Fourth Priority: Age Class Twenty and Older should not be removed unless certain factors prevent them from being turned back to the range.
+Animals would be removed using the following removal criteria:: (1) First Priority: Age Class - Four Years and Younger; (2) Second Priority: Age Class - Five to Ten Years Old; (3) Third Priority: Age Class Eleven to Nineteen Years; (4) Fourth Priority: Age Class Twenty and Older should not be removed unless specific exceptions prevent them from being turned back to the range.

-However, if gather efficiencies during the initial gather do not allow for the attainment of the Proposed Action during the initial gather (i.e., not enough horses are successfully captured to reach low AML), or if BLM is otherwise unable to permanently remove a sufficient number of excess horses to achieve low AML, the Pahrump Field Office would return to the NWHR to remove excess horses above low AML and would conduct follow-up gathers over a 10 year period after the initial gather to remove any additional wild horses necessary to achieve and maintain the low range of AML as well as to gather a sufficient number of wild horses so as to implement the population control components of the Proposed Action for wild horses remaining on the range, so as to allow for recovery of the range and animal health by managing for a population that remains at AML and has a slower rate of population increase.
+However, if gather efficiencies during the initial gather do not allow for the attainment of the Proposed Action during the initial gather (i.e., not enough horses are successfully captured to reach low AML), or if BLM is otherwise unable to permanently remove a sufficient number of excess horses to achieve low AML, the Pahrump Field Office would return to the NWHR to remove excess horses above low AML and would conduct follow-up gathers over a 10 year period after the initial gather to remove any additional wild horses necessary to achieve and maintain the low range of AML as well as to gather a sufficient number of wild horses so as to implement the population control components of the Proposed Action for wild horses remaining on the range.